syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 ## JavaScript isolation

-Syncfusion Blazor components supports javaScript isolation where the needed scripts are loaded by the component itself when its rendered.
+Syncfusion Blazor components supports JavaScript isolation where the needed scripts are loaded by the component itself when its rendered.
 So, you don't have to reference scripts externally in application.

 > Syncfusion recommends to reference scripts using CDN over static web assets for better loading performance of the blazor application.

 ## Disable JavaScript isolation

-The Syncfusion Blazor components supports to refer scripts externally at the application-end by disabling default javaScript isolation approach for better initial loading performance which explained in the previous section.
+The Syncfusion Blazor components supports to refer scripts externally at the application-end by disabling default JavaScript isolation approach for better initial loading performance which explained in the previous section.
 You can disable JS isolation by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) as `true` while adding Syncfusion blazor service using `AddSyncfusionBlazor()`.

 ### Blazor Server App